Marguerite Ross Barnett: Career

 On September 1, 1990, Dr. Barnett became the first-ever African American women president at a major university with more than 30,000 students.
 She became president of the University of Houston.
 On her first official meeting on September 4, 1990, she laid out seven major challenges that the University of Houston faced which she would try to correct.
 She wanted to focus on the movement of the campus toward the goal of enhanced national and international stature, maintenance of quality undergraduate instruction, community service/ community outreach, resources, diversity, democratization at the University of Houston, and quality of our environment.
 Dr. Barnett had three overarching principles which she believed should guide campus policy, a commitment to excellence, to partner with the Houston community, and to a humane campus community.

 Under her leadership a multitude of programs were created, the first being the Texas Center for University-School Partnership.
 Her first public address is when she named the plans for this program.
 The Texas center for University-School Partnership is an outreach program designed to assess national school reform efforts and disseminate the results of the successful programs across the country.
 In the programs first year 37 universities joined, from colleges in New York to colleges in California.
 She also created the Texas Center for Environmental Studies in 1991.
 The purpose was to address the multidisciplinary concerns for the nation's environmental needs through research, education service activities in history, law, engineering, science, business, and communications.
 Another very notable program was the Friends of the University of Houston which was to assist in telling the story of the university to the Houston community.
-This program was considered the first of its kind, due to the fact that the University of Houston public history program hade just been created in 1984.
+This program was considered the first of its kind, due to the fact that the University of Houston public history program had just been created in 1984.

 Dr. Barnett also focused on the diversity aspect of the university as well.
 She addressed this during the Black Alumni Association annual meeting in the fall of 1990.
-She believed that diversity was a major issue in all programs, and we should make it a priority and not let it occur “naturally”.
-She appointed Dr.Elwyn Lee over the African American studies program with help from Dr. Elizabeth brown- Guillory.
-Dr. Mindiola was over the Mexican American studies program, he helped the Houston Mexican American community integrate with Hispanic students.
+She believed that diversity was a major issue in all programs, and we should make it a priority and not let it occur "naturally".
+She appointed Dr. Elwyn Lee to the African American studies program with help from Dr. Elizabeth Brown- Guillory.
+Dr. Mindiola chaired the Mexican American studies program, he helped the Houston Mexican American community integrate with Hispanic students.
 Dr. Barnett tried to implement five major ideas when dealing with diversity, a business and professional leaders mentor program where alumni and corporate ladders would work as partners with the university to mentor individual students from disadvantaged and minority backgrounds, a university consortium to encourage minority students to seek graduate degrees and to provide positions for graduates of that program, a faculty mentorship program for new minority faculty members, a university-wide week celebrating diversity each year through student and academic programs, a student and faculty volunteer program bringing University of Houston faculty and students into lower-income schools, and neighborhoods to work with disadvantaged youth.